course-details-portlet

 An examinee who successfully completes MUSV1105 will have basic knowledge about

-• some central music therapy methods.
+• Some of the most common music therapy methods.

 Skills: